No Women Left Behind, Inc.

 OUR BOARD MEMBERS

-Joyce Mouzon, born and raised in Westchester County and currently a resident of Bronx, NY, Graduating from the College of New Rochelle with a Liberal Arts Degree in 2013, also obtaining her CASAC-T. She then enrolled into Mercy College to pursue a degree in Mental Health.
-However, there was a greater call in her life.
-After the 3rd semester in 2015 she enrolled into New York Theological Seminary to pursue a Master’s in Pastoral Care & counseling with Clinical Pastoral Education (CPE) toward becoming a licensed Chaplin.
-She is also a Chaplin through Federal Latin American Chaplin Association (FLACA) which is currently attached to the 77th prescient in Brooklyn New York.
-Joyce Mouzon, is currently the founder and Director of Kingdom Cares Food Pantry at her place of worship.
-Kingdom Life Temple.
-While working toward a higher education.
-She currently is working as a substance Abuse Counselor at Rikers Island.
-She out of her personal pains and joys understands or identifies with the struggles women have.
-Which has brought her to this place, where her soul continues to ask these questions?
-How can she be of service?
+Joyce Mouzon, born and raised in Westchester County and currently a resident of Bronx, NY.
+She graduated from the College of New Rochelle with a Liberal Arts Degree in 2013 also obtaining her CASAC-T. She then enrolled into Mercy College to pursue a degree in Mental Health.
+However, there was a greater call on her life.
+After the 3rd semester in 2015, she enrolled into New York Theological Seminary to pursue a Master’s in Pastoral Care & Counseling with Clinical Pastoral Education (CPE) toward becoming a licensed Chaplain.
+She is also a Chaplain through Federal Latin American Chaplain Association (FLACA) which is currently attached to the 77th prescient in Brooklyn New York.
+Joyce Mouzon, is currently the Founder and Director of Kingdom Cares Food Pantry at her place of worship Kingdom Life Temple.
+While working toward a higher education, she currently is working as a Substance Abuse Counselor at Rikers Island.
+Out of her personal pains and joys, she understands and identifies with the struggles women have.
+Which has brought her to this place, where her soul continues to ask these questions: How can she be of service?
 How can she help women move through life’s many struggles?
 While sitting in her car mediating on the needs of women and really searching for answers a small voice in her spirit came, NO WOMEN LEFT BEHIND.